HaiderNaeem/splunk/README.md

 - To summarize the data in tabular format the stats command can be used
 - Sourcetype="xmlwineventlog:microsoft-windows-sysmon/operational" EventCode=1 | eval cmdlen=len(CommandLine) | eventstats avg(cmdlen) as avg, stdev(cmdlen) as stdev by host | stats max(cmdlen) as maxlen, values(avg) as avgperhost, values(stdev) as stdevperhost by host, CommandLine
 - Next using the eval command the threshold can be calculated for normal process
-- This should give out any processes whose command line cariables were 4 times the standard deviation of the normal processes in a particular host.
+- This should give out any processes whose command line variables were 4 times the standard deviation of the normal processes in a particular host.

 # Vulnerability Detections